Cause of Insomnia

 reflux,

-menopause, paroxysmal
+flashes, paroxysmal

 restless legs

-syndrome, hyperthyroidism, lack of exercise, and pheochromocytoma.
+syndrome, and pheochromocytoma.
 Those

 DHEA, testosterone,

-Psychiatric disorders that cause insomnia can include
+Psychiatric disorders or mental conditions that cause insomnia can include

-anxiety disorder,
+anxiety disorder, stress,

 depression,